vitaly-t/manakin/README.md

 It means that changing colors for `console.error` and `console.warn` does not affect [their rich syntax](https://developer.mozilla.org/en-US/docs/Web/API/Console/log).

-This is what makes this library stand away from all the libraries that do color console output, because they can only apply colors to a simple text string, while this library keeps the output format exactly as Node.js does it for `console.log`.
+This is what makes this library stand out from all the libraries that do color console output, because they can only apply colors to a simple text string, while this library keeps the output format exactly as Node.js does it for `console.log`.

 #### Installing